 Program requirements include a minimum of 90 graduate credits.
-Students must enter the program with a master's degree with 36 graduate-level credits, which will be transferred into the EdD program.
-If a student does not have the required 36 master's credits, the student will be admitted on a conditional basis and must complete the additional graduate-level credits at a regionally accredited college or university (or its equivalent) by the final semester before expected degree conferral.
-Students with post-master's graduate credit in related education content completed prior to admission to the EdD program may petition to transfer in an additional six (6) credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
-Thus, students must complete between 48 and 54 credits at the doctoral level at JHU.
-The program includes the following required coursework components:
+Students must enter the program with a regionally accredited bachelor's and master's degree (with a minimum of 36 graduate-level credits for the master's).
+The master's credits will be transferred into the EdD program.
+If a student does not have the required 36 master's credits, the student may be admitted.
+A student must complete the additional graduatelevel credits at a regionally accredited higher education institution by the time the student has completed 30 credits in the EdD program.
+Students with post-master's graduate credit (beyond the required 36 master's credits) in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
+Students must complete between 48 and 54 credits at the doctoral level at JHU.
+The program includes the following required coursework components (subject to change):